Integrability for the spectrum of Jordanian AdS/CFT: Acknowledgements

 \section{Acknowledgements}

-We thank N.~Beisert, S.~Ekhammar, G. ~Felder, G.~Ferrando, N.~Gromov, E.~Im, D.~Serban, C.~Thull, B.~Vicedo and K.~Zarembo for discussions.
-The work of F.L.-M. was supported by the STFC grant APP69281.
+We thank N.~Beisert, S.~Ekhammar, G.~Felder, G.~Ferrando, N.~Gromov, E.~Im, D.~Serban, C.~Thull, A.~Tseytlin, B.~Vicedo and K.~Zarembo for discussions, and K.~Zarembo for comments on the draft.
+The work of F.L.-M. is supported by the STFC grant APP69281.
 The work of S.D.~is supported by the Swiss National Science Foundation through the SPF fellowship TMPFP2$\_224600$ and both A.M.~and S.D.~acknowledge support by the NCCR SwissMAP.